oculoplastic surgeon

 What is Ptosis?

-Ptosis of the eyelids is a process in which the eyelids droop below the ideal position for best peripheral vision.
-Ptosis of the eyelids can be brought about by a Variety of causes Including developmental abnormality, aging, trauma and other medical conditions.
+Ptosis of the eyelids is a condition in which the eyelids droop below the ideal peripheral vision position.
+Ptosis can be brought about by a variety of causes including developmental abnormalities, aging, trauma and other medical conditions.

 Illustration showing ptosis of the upper eyelid, where the eyelid droops below its ideal position, affecting peripheral vision.
 Ptosis can be caused by developmental abnormalities, aging, trauma, or other medical conditions.